scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - Rename flow ID to Flow Label and document by reference to {{RFC6437}}.
 - Added J. C. Hugly as author.
 - Introduced this change log
+- Clarify addressing and avoid confusing claim of communication between two endpoints with the same IP (section 1.3.1)

 ## draft-dekater-scion-dataplane-02
 {:numbered="false"}